janverschelde/PHCpack/src/doc/source/welcome.rst

 In addition to the publications listed above, PHCpack was used as a benchmark to measure the progress of new algorithms in the following papers:

-98. Ali Baharev, Ferenc Domes, Arnold Neumaier:
+101. Ali Baharev, Ferenc Domes, Arnold Neumaier:
      **A robust approach for finding all well-separated solutions of sparse systems of nonlinear equations**.
-    *Numerical Algorithms*, pages 1-27, 2016 (online first).
+     *Numerical Algorithms* 76:163-189, 2017.

 #.
 Ada Boralevi, Jasper van Doornmalen, Jan Draisma, Michiel E. Hochstenbach,
    and Bor Plestenjak: **Uniform Determinantal Representations**.